 • A focus on continuous improvement

 Step Up To Quality is Ohio's program to promote continuous quality improvement in early learning and school age environments.
 With research-based standards as the foundation, the Step Up to Quality star rating is an easily recognizable indication that our Child Care Programs are continually working to improve the quality of the care we provide.
-We have just earned our Two-star rating!
+We have earned our Three-star rating!
 More info on Step Up To Quality can be found here.

 FOR IMMEDIATE RELEASE: